HongThatCong/yummyPaste/README.md

-a plugin to able to paste the string formatted binary data into the x64dbg.
+# a plugin to able to paste the string formatted binary data into the x64dbg.

 you can use

 c style byte array,
 ***{0x90, 0x90, 0x90};***

 c style shellcode,
 ***"\x90\x90\x90"***

-decimal array
+or sequence of a hex numbers.

-***144, 144, 144*** (can be surrounded with curlies).
+***AA BB CC DD EE FF***

-or sequence of a decimal numbers.
+or

-***144 144 144***
+***AABBCCDDEEFF***

 ***installation*** 💾
 drop the plugin binary into x64dbg's plugin directory. use dp32 for 32, dp64 for 64 bit of the debugger.

 ***usage*** ⌨